cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 The idea of usually picking the best arm and sometimes switching to a random one is the concept of **exploration vs. exploitation**.
 Think of this in the context of picking a travel destination or picking a restaurant.
 You are likely to get a very high "reward" by continuing to go to a favorite vacation spot or restaurant, but it's also useful to explore other options that you could end up preferring.
 (Note to self: Think about not eating the same exact meals every day.)

 This idea is also seen in online advertising, where an advertiser might create a few ads for the same product, then show a random one for each user on the site.
 They could then monitor which ones get the most clicks and therefore which ones tend to work better than the others.
-Should they greedily "exploit" by using the best-ranked ad or continue accumulating data or use some kind of epsilon Greedy method that now mostly uses the best ad but also sometimes shows other ones to accumulate more data.
+Should they greedily "exploit" by using the best-ranked ad or continue accumulating data or use some kind of epsilon Greedy method that now mostly uses the best ad but also sometimes shows other ones to accumulate more data?

 **Bandit Regret**
 The goal of the agent playing this game is to get the best reward.
 This is done by pulling the best arm repeatedly, but this is of course not known to the agent in advance.
 We can define a very sensible definition of average regret as